PengxinWang/BayesianPointTransformer/README.md

 ### Preprocessing

 ### ModelNet40
-- how many classes/shape are there?
-    - 40
 - how many point clouds are there in the dataset?
     - trainset: 9843
     - val/testset: 2468
 - how many points are sampled in each point cloud?
     - raw: 10000 points
     - processed:
-- what is the format of raw data?
-    - raw: .txt
-    - processed: .pth
-- scale of points
-    - raw scale: [-1,1]
-    - GridSample: gird_size=0.05

 ### S3DIS
 - download